Monday, July 8, 2024

 Getting the tricky first post out of the way

-It used to be so easy.
+Ah, it used to be so easy.
 I was one of the first bloggers, you know, back when they were called online diaries or web journals and you had to hand-carve them out of raw HTML.
 But that was in another country and long ago and I'll save all that nerdy nostalgia about dial-up modems for another day.

 So let us begin...